xxks-kkk/xxks-kkk.github.io/_sources/quotes.txt

 .. stop-show-quotes

+"If you want to become a good programmer, you can spend 10 years programming, or spend 2 years programming and learning algorithms."

+**-- Erik Demaine**

+"To use an analogy, if algorithms were about automobiles, it would be for the person who wants to know how cars work, how they are built, and how one might design fuel-efficient, safe, reliable vehicles for the 21st century.
+The people who hate algorithms are the ones who just want to know how to drive their car on the highway, just like everyone else."

+**-- Peter Norvig**

 "I think the value of getting a great education - that is going to college - is easy to underestimate.
 The most interesting jobs require a college education.
 The STEM related jobs are probably the most interesting although they are not for everyone.
 The value of staying curious - reading a lot and learning new things even after college is also underestimated."